Do not share this medication with others.

 Older adults may be at greater risk for side effects while using this drug.

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using upadacitinib.
 Upadacitinib may harm an unborn baby.
 Your doctor should order a pregnancy test before you start this medication.
-Ask about reliable forms of birth control while using this medication and for 4 weeks after stopping treatment.
+Ask about reliable forms of birth control while using this medication and for 4 weeks after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this medication passes into breast milk.
-Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 6 days after stopping treatment.
+Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for 6 days after the last dose.
 Consult your doctor before breast-feeding.

 Consult your pharmacist or physician.